Nightbro/ClojureUniversityProject/README.md

 - [x] Add a session to store information about logged user - Done, used current.json file since the session cookies didnt seem to work
   - [x] remove password from the logged user info
 - [x] Add a BMI calculator page, with option to store information in database
-- [ ] Add a new body measurments page
+- [ ] Add a body measurements page
+    - [ ] View your body measurements
-- [ ] Add a update body measuremnts page
+    - [ ] Update your body measurments
-- [ ] Add a register user page
+- [ ] Register user
-- [ ] Add a dietary plans
+- [ ] View a randomly generated plan for today

 - [ ] To add
-    - [ ] Round up to two decimals the BMI and calory intake
+    - [x] Round up to two decimals the BMI and calory intake

 - [ ] To be added in future
     - [ ] Page to add, update and delete users
     - [ ] Page to add, update and delete meals
     - [ ] Review history of body measurements
     - [ ] Page to review and update your general information made on registration
+    - [ ] Migrate to a database engine